Restraining Orders / Abuse / Harassment Prevention Orders

 If you believe you are in need of a restraining order, you should immediately contact the police.
 It may help your You deserve to be represented by an experienced Massachusetts divorce attorney with experience in all areas of family law.

-If you have children, Woburn Family Kathleen A. Delaney, Esq. understands that their best interests coincide with your need to be financially and emotionally secure during and after the process so that you can provide for them.
+If you have children, Woburn Family Kathleen Black Reynolds, Esq. understands that their best interests coincide with your need to be financially and emotionally secure during and after the process so that you can provide for them.
 When you are vulnerable, it is important to have an experienced attorney on your side so that you are not taken advantage of by your spouse and/or the legal process.

 Conveniently located in Woburn center, contact us for a complimentary consultation: